 Instead of making herself an omelet, she pulled out a container of cubed cantaloupe and melon.
 When she placed it on the counter, he set his coffee mug next to it, then grabbed the hem of his shirt, pulling it up and over her head.
-As he’d suspected, she’d been naked underneath.
+As he’d suspected, she was naked underneath.

 “Hey!”
 Brie cried in feigned protest as she was left standing in the kitchen in her birthday suit.
 He grinned, knowing, by now, she was comfortable enough with her body around him not to be mad or embarrassed.
+Outside of their little cocoon though, he knew she was always silently comparing herself to thinner women.
 She had delectable curves in all the right places, and yet, had no idea how many men lusted after her in the bar each night.
-She laughed off their advances as harmless flirting, telling them they needed glasses or had one too many, jokingly adding that she wondered if she needed to cut them off.
-If she only knew how most of the men and some of the women who visited her establishment couldn’t keep their eyes off her ass.
+She laughed off their advances as harmless flirting, telling them they needed glasses or had had one too many, jokingly adding that she might have to cut them off.
+If she only knew how most of the men, and some of the women, who visited her establishment, couldn’t keep their eyes off her ass.
 And the rest of her was just as gorgeous as her posterior.
-High perky tits, tantalizing hips and thighs, dancing green eyes, and a beautiful, yet slightly asymmetrical smile combined to make an enticing package.
+High, perky tits, tantalizing hips and thighs, dancing green eyes, and a beautiful, yet slightly asymmetrical smile combined to make an enticing package.

 Tossing the shirt onto a chair, he put his hands on her waist and picked her up, setting her on the counter after pushing the mug and fruit out of the way.
 Her voice became husky for him.
 “Jase, what are you doing?”